 View this post on Instagram

 It was evident that Los Verdiblancos had a unique gem on their hands, not seen since the days of the aforementioned Canales.
-Having made a, Torre was given his professional debut on October 18, 2020 against league side Portugalete.
-It was the same season that Racing began life in the old third-division and finished fourth, just missing out on promotion.
+Having made a strong impression in youth football, Torre was given his professional debut on October 18, 2020, against league side Portugalete.
+It was the same season that Racing began life in the old third division and finished fourth, just missing out on promotion.
 Meanwhile, Torre had already established himself as a regular with Racing and Spain U19s.

 It was clear that he was going to be an ever-present in the lineup for the 2021-22 season.
-Now that his move to Barcelona has been confirmed, Torre will be hoping to make good on his promise.
+When his move to Barcelona was confirmed, Pablo Torre didn’t let it get to his head.
+He kept putting in assured performances.
+Now the time has come for him to step up and make his name at Barcelona.

-Torre’s breakout season is going full guns blazing.
-Through 21 matches played so far, he has had 13 goal contributions.
-Six goals and seven assists has seen Torre comfortably in the upper echelons of both categories.
-Torre has been a solid performer offensively as his six strikes have from an xG of just 3.02.
-He is averaging over 85% passing accuracy and completing over 90% of his dribbles in every match.
+Torre’s breakout season went full guns blazing.
+He had 19 goal contributions.
+10 goals and nine assists saw Torre comfortably in the upper echelons of both categories.
+Torre has been a solid performer offensively as he consistently outperformed his expected goals and assists.
+He is averaged over 85% passing accuracy and completed over 90% of his dribbles in every match.
 This just goes to show how comfortable Torre is on the ball and why he demands it all the time.

 🎥 Pablo Torre with an assist against Cultural Leonesa today pic.twitter.com/fsWFwrzk81